Good education is the best treasure of the future

 Active learning also involves several types of interaction pattern, from pair work to seminar-style discussions, with students being encouraged to evaluate the input of their peers, rather like in a university environment.
 This develops their Higher Order Thinking Skills, preparing them for tertiary education environments.

 Through group learning, students can learn from each other as well as actively contribute to a team effort.
-This uses a greater variety of skills than a typical individual, rote learning environment.
+This uses a greater variety of skills rather than a typical individual, rote learning environment.

 The teacher in our classrooms is a facilitator, providing input where necessary and setting up a range of activities in which students can participate, contemplate and reflect autonomously.